savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 6:22 PM I started on the actual level code (didn't realize that I didn't since I was so focused on trying to implement a platform), I finished polishing up the platform movement code, so I added a second platform; added the boundary of death to level 4; added the basic Autoload variables (hotdogs_needed and hotdogs_found)

 9:33 PM I added all of the platforms and hotdog collectibles that I planned to add in my design.
 I have yet to code the platforms or anything.
 I also want to add an interactive tile within the game, but I'm reading up on tileset documentation to figure out how to customize things for certain tiles.

+10:03 PM Why is godot so complicated???????????????????

+I'm trying to make a custom tile that's like a marker to let the player know about the moving platforms.
+After coding for a bit, what I think I'm gonna do is that I'm just going to create a separate node with the same picture of the little board things

+Or maybe I won't do that.
+Idk im in the middle of figuring it out and I'm soooooooooooooooooooooo tired (it's literally 10PM!!!!)

+10:15 PM I was reconsidering taking the easy way out, but what I'm trying to do is way too complicated for my understanding.
+I'm just going to take the easy way out and just use a photo of that same signboard to do the events on.

+I'm going to sleep now